S. Sivamohan

-Sivapragasam Sivamohan (சிவப்பிரகாசம் சிவமோகன்) is a Sri Lankan Tamil physician, politician, kallan and Member of Parliament.
+Sivapragasam Sivamohan (சிவப்பிரகாசம் சிவமோகன்) is a Sri Lankan Tamil physician, politician and Member of Parliament.

 Career

 Sivamohan contested the 2013 provincial council election as one of the Tamil National Alliance's (TNA) candidates in Mullaitivu District and was elected to the Northern Provincial Council.
 After the election he was appointed to assist the Minister of Health and Indigenous Medicine on disease prevention.
 He took his oath as provincial councillor in front of attorney-at-law K. Thayaparan at Vavuniya on 16 October 2013.

 Sivamohan was one of the TNA's candidates in Vanni District at the 2015 parliamentary election.
 He was elected and entered Parliament.